YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Yes, washing and scab removal can make shedding more visible.
 A patient may think no shedding has happened, then see hairs come away during washing after the crusts loosen.
 This can feel alarming if the patient was expecting the retained hairs to stay.

 Correct washing does not mean aggressive scrubbing.
-The goal is to clean the scalp, soften crusts, and protect the grafts while the skin heals.
-If the timing and technique are correct, seeing shafts come away does not automatically mean the grafts were damaged.
+The plan should clean the scalp, soften crusts, and protect the grafts while the skin heals.
+If the timing and technique are correct, seeing shafts come away does not mean the grafts were damaged.

-If a hair comes away with a dry scab, a small white sleeve, or a tiny crust, the patient should not panic immediately.
-What I assess is whether there was bleeding, pain, forceful picking, or a clear gap created by trauma.
+If a hair comes away with a dry scab, a small white sleeve, or a tiny crust, do not panic immediately.
+The important details are whether there was bleeding, pain, forceful picking, or a clear gap created by trauma.
 The story matters more than the hair shaft alone.

 What should I ask my clinic instead of comparing photos?